2018 SF Giants Poised to Spiral into NL West Obscurity

-There’s a lot to suggest that the National League West standings as of July 23th, the first full week after the All-Star Break, are predictive of what the NL West standings will be on the final day of the season.
+As we complete the first full week after the 2018 All-Star Break, there’s a lot to suggest that the current National League West standings are predictive of what the NL West standings will be on the final day of the season.

 The Dodgers in first place, followed by the Arizona D-Backs and the Colorado Rockies.
 With the Giants and the San Diego Padres at the tail end.